Aquarama Aquarium Theater of the Sea: Major specimen exhibits and Entertainment

 Captured off the Newfoundland coast : Wille 12 ft long weight 1 ton 5 yrs old and Winky eight feet long 600 pounds 1 year old.

 Six Porpoises trained in Florida, featured performing spirited fun tricks and friendly acts.

 Movie theater and ice rink or motel

-Added on the same site in 1967 was a 750-seat movie theater, operated by Stanley-Warner, named the "Stadium Theater" with frontage on Broad Street of commercial space for a fast-food hamburger outlet, from a leading national restaurant chain, Steer Inn, in which Dick Clark had an interest.
+Added on the same site in 1967 was a 750-seat movie theater, operated by the Stanley Warner Corporation, named the "Stadium Theater" with frontage on Broad Street of commercial space for a fast-food hamburger outlet, from a leading national restaurant chain, Steer Inn, in which Dick Clark had an interest.
 An ice skating rink combined with roller skating was planned but never built.
 In 1969, before Aquarama was demolished, a motel developer purchased the property with the intent to turn the existing building with the tanks into an aquatic-themed motel.
 This plan was not successful.

 Media broadcast and event history

 Points of interest evolved for both radio and TV broadcasting.
 Before the "Voice of the Flyers" was indeed that, Gene Hart, a former school teacher, was an announcer and an assistant public relations director for the Aquarama.
 When Philadelphia landed an NHL ice hockey franchise, Hart submitted some audition tapes and got the job, but he still worked full-time for the aquarium, according to the Flyers Web site.
 The front entrance plaza was a great public space appropriate for High School Proms (as South Philadelphia High School) and weddings.
 Well-known radio and television personality Ed Hurst, a native of Atlantic City NJ with performances at Steel Pier, originated a live teenage dance formatted like American Bandstand telecast from the Aquarama on Saturday afternoons using the open spaces with the undersea theme as a background.
 "Ed Hurst at Aquarama" aired on Channel 3 but was left with no archived video history to review.
 A frequent co-host was TV reporterJim O'Brien and radio personality Jerry Blavat.
 Ed Hurst reminisced about his old aquatic haunt for WHYY-TV on Philadelphia Channel 12's popular series "More Things That Aren't There Anymore," which was produced by Public Television's WHYY-TV personality/producer Ed Cunningham.
 Among other things erased over time was a record album of children songs produced by public relations director Sidney Hantman with featured songs like "Percy the Pink Piranha."